tnir/gitaly/REVIEWING.md

 When you are in the contributor mindset, you don't always know what you are doing, or why.
 You discover this as you go along.
-The title you wrote for your WIP MR when you first pushed it is often not the best title for what is really going on.
+The title you wrote for your MR when you first pushed it is often not the best title for what is really going on.

 After you have read the diff of your MR in the GitLab UI, take a moment